Vasanth3g/Edge_ATS_with_Docker/README.md

 # Use case for this Image :

-Need to had some parameters before for run this container .First of all chosen environment variables for _LIVE LINEAR and VOD platform .
+Need to had some parameters before to run this container .Choose environment variables for _LIVE LINEAR and VOD platform .
 So Declared as _LIVE LINEAR_ and _VOD_ environment variables such as _PORTS , ORIGIN SERVERS_ etc .And the basic Configurations and tuning for high traffic handles and it did automatically while start the container will be configure itself .

 Need to create custom network such as bridge , overlay and macvlan .Most common use case bridge networking for hosted on single machine.
 For Overlay , if create as cluster based topology  for some cases  such as Docker swarm , Kubernetes so on .